-The Time Is Now: A Framework for Comprehensive Privacy Protection and Digital Rights in the United States
+The Time Is Now: A Framework for Comprehensive Privacy Protection and Digital Justice in the United States

-Baseline federal legislation should be built on a familiar privacy framework, such as the original U.S. Code of Fair Information Practices and the widely followed OECD Privacy Guidelines.
-These frameworks create obligations for companies that collect personal data and rights for individuals.
+Federal legislation should build on the U.S. Code of Fair Information Practices and OECD Privacy Guidelines, which are widely followed and form the basis of other data protection regimes.
+These frameworks create obligations for companies that collect personal data and give rights to individuals.
 Core principles include: